 - In the search box, type in: “site:yourwebsitename.com intext:searchterm”

 Be sure to use the exact formatting as above.

 Where ‘searchterm’ is used, you can input one of the many common spammy keywords, such as:

 This will display any pages on your site which are ranking in Google for these spam keywords.

-As we’ve mentioned though, much of the spamdexing done by these cyber attacks is invisible to us.
+As we’ve mentioned though, much of the spamdexing done by these cyber attacks are invisible to us.

-So, this means you might need to use the more technical method.
+So, this means you might need to use a more technical method.

 - Ninja Scanner

-Each of these offers a WordPress plugin which can clean your site of damaging SEO spam.
+Each of these offers a WordPress plugin that can clean your site of damaging SEO spam.